The Card to Wallet | A Classic of Magic

 I am sharing the contrasting reactions I got in the past, compared to my present reactions.
 Now, I have invariably received great reactions.
 That’s not what I am addressing… just the contrast.

 I used to prepare the effect by writing Happy Birthday, with their name on the back of a ” blank back card.”
 In case you don’t know the routine, the spectator selects a card.
 Next, they sign their name on the face of their card.
 The effect continues into a “triumph” routine, with their signed selection being the only face-up card in a face-down deck.

-I then explain that I have brought them a card for their Birthday, and as you would expect in the zipped compartment of the wallet is a card with Happy Birthday [name] on the back.
-At this moment the card is handed to the spectator… and more often than not, they anticipate that this will be their signed selection.
-This is a shocking moment, but still it is anticipated.
-You may even get the reaction of “No #^*N Way!”
-This is fine, I never had any complaints.
+I then explain that I have brought them a card for their birthday, and as you would expect, in the zipped compartment of the wallet is a card with Happy Birthday [name] on the back.
+At this moment, I handed the card to the spectator… and more often than not; they expect that this is their signed selection.
+This is a shocking moment, but it is what they expected.
+I usually got the reaction of “No #^*N Way!”
+This is great.
+I had no complaints.

-Now, I remind them I have a birthday card for them.
-They undo the Zip… I remove the sealed and stapled envelope, tear it open and hand them their Birthday card.
-This gets a moment of silence… I believe they are thinking, “this is nice… some Happy B’day Balloons”.
+Now, I remind them I have a birthday card for them… I remove the envelope from the zippered compartment in my wallet.
+Tear it open and hand them their birthday card.
+This gets a moment of silence… I believe they are thinking, “this is nice… some Happy Birthday Balloons on a card.”
 So far, no one has turned the card over in expectation of seeing their signature.
 I have to give a little prompt, and when they do…” Boom!”
 Personally, I enjoy this a little more.
-Either way I am sure the client is happy.
-See for yourself, here is a clip showing the reaction.
+Either way, I am sure the client is happy.
+See for yourself.
+Here is a clip showing the reaction.